Secondary chords: the one move that makes any progression sound richer

 You can add a secondary chord before any other chord.
 To do this, simply think of a Major chord which is a 5th interval above the chord you’re landing to.
 For example, here are some secondary chords in the key of C Major:

-• A Major is the 5 of the 2 chord (D minor)
+• A Major is the 5 of the 2 chord, D minor.

-• B Major is the 5 of the 3 chord (E minor)
+• B Major is the 5 of the 3 chord, E minor,

-• C Major is the 5 of the 4 chord (F Major)
+• C Major is the 5 of the 4 chord, F Major.

-• D Major is the 5 of the 5 chord (G Major)
+• D Major is the 5 of the 5 chord, G Major.

-• E Major is the 5 of the 6 chord (A minor)
+• E Major is the 5 of the 6 chord, A minor.

-• F# Major is the 5 of the 7 chord (B diminished).
+• F# Major is the 5 of the 7 chord, B diminished *

 Most secondary chords do not belong to the diatonic chords of a scale, which is why they add tension or suspense to create a much more interesting chord progression.
 However, these chords make sense within a progression because they have a specific function of resolving to the next chord.

-If needed, see this other post to learn the related chords in Major and minor key signatures, also known as diatonic chords.
+See this other post to learn the related chords in Major and minor key signatures, also known as diatonic chords.

-Secondary chords in Major keys chart
+Secondary Chords in Major Keys

 Key center5 of 2 chord5 of 3 chord5 of 4 chord5 of 5 chord5 of 6 chord5 of 7 chord